 How To Cut Hundreds of Words From Your Manuscript

 These are filler words that are easy to cut from your writing, simply because they aren’t needed – in most cases.
-Read the sentence and ask yourself whether the word is needed for it to make sense, or if the word slows your writing.
+Read the sentence and ask yourself whether the word is needed for it to make sense or, if the word slows your writing.
 Below are some of the worst offenders.
-These are different than weak words, which we’ll address in another post.
+Note that these are different than weak or vague words, which we’ll address in another post.

 |Down / Up||If someone is sitting down or standing up, the direction of their movement is already implied.
 Remove these words to avoid redundancy.|